-Another fine mess: 80 years of Laurel and Hardy, 2006. [radio] BBC Radio Two, 18 July 2006.
+Another fine mess: 80 years of Laurel and Hardy, 2006.
+[Radio] BBC Radio Two, 18 July 2006.

-When citing a specific episode of a radio series, include the following information:
+For a reference for a specific episode of a radio series:

 'Episode title', year of original broadcast.
 Programme title, Series number and episode number [broadcast medium i.e. radio] Name of broadcaster, full date of transmission.